 Supportive Apartment Living

-We own eight apartment buildings that provide permanent and affordable housing to low-income workers and others with chronic mental illness, as well as low-income retirees.
+We manage eight apartment buildings that provide permanent and affordable housing to low-income workers and others with chronic mental illness, as well as low-income retirees.
 With a federal subsidy from the U.S. Department of Housing and Urban Development, tenants set aside one-third of their income as rent to live in these quality apartments.

 Each building has an on-site property supervisor.
 The supervisor resides in one of the units in order to provide support to our tenants so they continue to live independently in the community as a good neighbor.